2019 e-Learning Scheme

 - Keep your Chromebook in a sturdy case

-We recommend that Chromebooks are kept in the case provided by us.
+We recommend that Chromebooks are kept in the case provided.

 - Never leave your Chromebook unattended

 Chromebooks could easily be picked up by another student unintentionally so keep your Chromebook with you at all times.
-Our 1 year insurance will cover accidental damage and theft but does not cover neglect.
+The supplied insurance will cover accidental damage and theft for the duration of the policy but does not cover neglect.